 It also gives you a chance to find out the itinerary & discuss any issues you may have when visiting Corcovado National Park, one of the top destinations in Costa Rica.

 What Food Can Your Bring Into Corcovado?

-For us, the main concern was what food we were allowed to bring into Corcovado National Park.
+For us, the main concern was what food we were allowed to bring on Corcovado National Park tours.

 Since Costa Rica has recently partnered with a private community company, they have been implementing new policies gradually.